 Introduction

-One of the key issues in computational and mathematical biology is the way we integrate models and data.
-Current approaches are typically ad-hoc and disconnected, and so a completely different strategy is needed.
+One of the key issues in computational biology is the way we integrate models and data, e.g. in model fitting, validation, or selection.
+Current approaches are typically ad-hoc and disconnected, and a more formal, integrated approach is urgently needed.
 A quantitative model should provide an unambiguous and testable description of a proposed mechanism.
-However, today models are probably the least reproducible type of research outputs.
-While some community standards for representing models themselves exist, tasks such as comparing different hypotheses against experimental data, determining a model's suitability or limitations for a particular study, or incremental development of models, are still challenging and often performed inadequately.
+However, today the results obtained from model simulation and analysis are often not reproducible, and the models are hard to re-use.
+Tasks such as comparing different hypotheses against experimental data, determining a model's suitability or limitations for a particular study, or incremental development of models, are still challenging and often performed inadequately.

+Various community standards for representing models themselves exist [e.g. 5,6] and so the models can be exchanged.
+However more information is needed.
+Virtual experiments are required in order to simulate in the models precisely the same protocols employed in generating the experimental data used to develop or test the models.
+Furthermore these protocol descriptions must also be sharable in standard formats (e.g. building on SED-ML [12]) with the models, in order to achieve effective re-use.

-Functional curation is intended to address this problem.
-The key underpinning idea is that when mathematical and computational models are being developed and curated the primary goal should be the continuous comparison of model predictions against experimental data.
-This requires the definition of virtual experiments – simulating in the models precisely the same protocols employed in generating the experimental data used to develop or test the models.
-A repository of knowledge can then be built up as models, protocols and data are curated together.
+Building up a repository of models and protocols, curated and linked with the corresponding experimental data, is we argue fundamental to improving both the quality of our models, and the ease with which they can be re-used.
+It is a core component of functional curation [3] – the idea that when computational models are being developed and curated the primary goal should be the continuous evaluation of model predictions against experimental data – and the model development framework envisioned in the VPH-FET roadmap [11].
+As discussed there, there are both technical and societal challenges to achieving such a vision.

-Some intro on virtual experiments more generally?

-As was discussed in the VPH-FET roadmap [V2011] there are both technical and societal challenges to achieving such a vision.
 Given the broad range of models and experiments studied in the life sciences, developing standard formats to represent them is a significant and on-going task.
-Much development effort is then needed to develop the tool infrastructure around such standards.
+Much effort is then needed to develop the tool infrastructure around such standards.
 Perhaps even more challenging however is achieving community uptake.
 This requires significant progress on usability of solutions, including good documentation and training materials.
 It also requires that solutions provide added value to researchers, with demonstrator projects by “eager adopters” manifesting the potential impact.

-This paper describes our approach to achieving this goal, the progress made in conception and implementation since our initial prototype [C2011a], and some future directions.
+This paper describes our approach to achieving this goal, the progress made in conception and implementation since our initial prototype [3], and some future directions.